Governance Assurance & Capital Stewardship

 Under pressure, lifecycle cost is not simply incurred - it is formed across the system.

 The absence of disruption should not be interpreted as evidence of lifecycle control.
-By the time exposure is visible, it is typically already embedded.
+By the time exposure is visible, it is already embedded.

 Why lifecycle alignment sits outside formal governance

-Conventional governance frameworks provide assurance across financial performance, risk management, compliance and operational reporting.
-These structures are effective within their respective domains.
+Conventional governance frameworks provide assurance across financial performance, risk, compliance and reporting.

 Lifecycle alignment exists at the intersection of technical, operational and commercial domains.
-It is therefore not captured within any single governance function and is often assumed rather than actively governed.
-This represents a gap in governance, not in capability.
+It is not captured within any single governance function and is often assumed rather than governed.

 Lifecycle alignment as a defined governance requirement

-This requires governance to operate at the point where lifecycle outcomes are created, across the interaction between asset strategy, OEM execution and commercial arrangements, and under explicit owner authority.
-At this level, governance maintains consistency between intent, obligation and execution as conditions evolve.
-This becomes critical where external conditions place pressure on cost, performance and contractual interpretation.
+This requires governance to operate at the point where lifecycle outcomes are created, across the interaction between asset strategy, OEM execution and commercial arrangements, under explicit owner authority.

-It provides visibility of emerging divergence and the authority to maintain alignment across organisational and contractual boundaries before misalignment becomes embedded.
+At this level, governance maintains alignment between intent, obligation and execution as conditions evolve.
+It provides visibility of emerging divergence and the authority to maintain alignment before misalignment becomes embedded.

 A governance blueprint for lifecycle alignment